hyperledger/fabric-rfcs/text/0000-opentelemetry.md

 - Feature Name: OpenTelemetry Integration
 - Start Date: 2021-01-12
 - RFC PR: (leave this empty)
-- Fabric Component: core, chaincode, sdks
+- Fabric Component: core, sdks
 - Fabric Issue: (leave this empty)

 # Summary
 [summary]: #summary

-This request for comments proposes integrating Hyperledger Fabric, its SDKs, core and chaincode components with the OpenTelemetry project.
+This request for comments proposes integrating Hyperledger Fabric, its SDKs, peers and orderers components with the OpenTelemetry project.
-It introduces the concept of tracing, reporting the execution of chaincode, core components and SDKs to help correlate activities with the chain.
+It introduces the concept of tracing, reporting the transmission of messages to help correlate activities with the chain.

 # Motivation
 [motivation]: #motivation

 The OpenTelemetry project is a CNCF project that aims to standardize observability, especially in a cloud-native environment.
 OpenTelemetry is working to create a standard around representing metrics, traces and logs.

-We aim to bring full observability of Hyperledger Fabric to allow tracing of transactions all the way from the SDK to each of the chaincode invocations.
+We aim to bring full observability of Hyperledger Fabric to allow tracing of messages between peers, orderers and clients initiating transactions.

 # Guide-level explanation